General and Animal Biology or equivalent is strongly recommended.

 Students participating in the lecture component of this course will have the opportunity to:

-• understand the physiology of the respiratory,
+• understand the physiology of cardiovascular and immune systems and

-digestive, and urinary organ systems and how they function to maintain
+how they function to maintain homeostasis.

 Students participating in the laboratory component of this course will have the opportunity to:

-• achieve practical dexterity in dissection and keenness of observation.
+• achieve practical dexterity in dissection and keenness of observation;

 • learn how to use the Internet as a tool for augmenting knowledge learned in